Weapons Used in 1776: Revolutionary War Guns, Rifles, and Artillery Explained

 Infographic comparing the evolution of rifles from 1776 to World War II, showing the American long rifle used during the Revolutionary War, the Springfield Model 1861 rifle from the Civil War, and the M1 Carbine used in World War II, with notes on range, ignition type, and battlefield role.

-The evolution of military rifles in American history, comparing the American long rifle of 1776, the Springfield Model 1861 of the Civil War, and the M1 Carbine of World War II, illustrating how accuracy, range, and rate of fire changed over time.
+The evolution of military rifles in American history, comparing the American long rifle of 1776, the Springfield Model 1861 of the Civil War, and the M1 Carbine of World War II, illustrates how accuracy, range, and rate of fire changed over time.

 Comparison Across Three Wars